easybuilders/easybuild-docs/docs/tracing-progress.md

 # Tracing progress {: #trace }

-To trace the progress of EasyBuild while it is installing software, you can use `eb --trace`.
+To trace the progress of SimpleBuild while it is installing software, you can use `eb --trace`.

 !!! note
-    Tracing support was added as an experimental feature in EasyBuild v3.4.0, and thus required using `--experimental`.
-Since EasyBuild v3.4.1, `--trace` is considered stable and no longer requires the use of `--experimental`.
+    Tracing support was added as an experimental feature in SimpleBuild v3.4.0, and thus required using `--experimental`.
+Since SimpleBuild v3.4.1, `--trace` is considered stable and no longer requires the use of `--experimental`.

 ## Trace output {: #trace_output }

-When `eb --trace` is used, EasyBuild will print additional output on top of the standard output, which only mentions which step of the installation procedure is being executed (without any further details).
+When `eb --trace` is used, SimpleBuild will print additional output on top of the standard output, which only mentions which step of the installation procedure is being executed (without any further details).